 We manage risks to protect our client’s ratepayers from incurring additional costs due to the project delays and/or legal disputes, especially due to design ambiguities or contract interpretation issues.

 Our experience allows us to identify and solve challenging problems, working with the designer to improve the constructibility.
 We earn your trust and deliver the project as you intended it to be with minimal impacts and headaches.
+We provide to clients both in-house electrical inspection and startup and commissioning experts.
 We specialize in construction administration and inspection of water and wastewater projects including:

 - Wastewater Treatment Plants